medialab/minet/docs/cli.md

   -h, --help                  show this help message and exit -o OUTPUT, --output OUTPUT  Path to the output joined file.
 By default, the join will be printed to stdout.
   -s SELECT, --select SELECT  Columns from the first file to keep, separated by comma.
+  --separator SEPARATOR       Split indexed url column by a separator?

 examples: